-At the SCCHA's discretion and subject to the restrictions on the number of dwelling units that can receive PBV assistance per building and on the overall size of the SCCHA's PBV program, a HAP contract may be amended during the three-year period following the execution date of the HAP contract to add additional PBV units in the same building.
-This type of amendment is subject to all PBV program requirements except that a new PBV proposal is not required.
+At the SCCHA's discretion and subject to the restrictions on the number of dwelling units that can receive PBV assistance per building and on the overall size of the SCCHA's PBV program, a HAP contract may be amended at any time during the term of the initial HAP contract or any extension of the HAP Contract to add additional PBV units in the same building.
+This type of amendment is subject to all PBV program requirements except that a new PBV proposal (competitive selection) is not required.
+However, the anniversary and expiration dates of the HAP contract term for the PBV units originally in place under the contract.
+24 CFR 983.58(c) does not apply when PBV units are added to a current PBV HAP contract.
+In other words, an environmental review is not required, and there is therefore no need for any sort of determination by a responsible entity.